rade2019/rosmay/README.md

    output metadata table as tsv in tidy format /OSM/CBR/AF_DATASCHOOL/ouput/rosmay/metadata.tsv

  Python script used to extract headers from inside the file still under development as we hit a few snags.

 3. Process

 4.Align

 5.Count

 6.Visualisation - challenge

 7.Parameter sweep - stretch exercise

-8. Presentation
+8.Presentation